The 17 Best Winter Perfumes for a Cozy Boost, Reviewed by Editors

 Review for MC: "Vanilla fragrances are huge right now.
 But this one isn’t your garden-variety vanilla scent.
 This one combines cedarwood, musk, and a hint of bergamot and whenever I wear it, I have the confidence, grace, and sophistication of 1,000 Jackie O’s.
 Yes, it’s worth the hype." — Deena Campbell, Former Beauty Director

 There's no doubt in my mind you haven't heard about Baccarat Rouge—it's the quintessential "rich girl" perfume, and sure, that may have something to do with its steep price tag, but it's more because of the feeling it evokes.
-One spray (which is all you need for a lingering trail) will have you envisioning a care-free life spending your trust fund on designer handbags and French pastries á la Blair Waldorf.
-It's sophisticated, luxurious, and elegant, and a scent that won't be easily forgotten.
+One spritz (all you need for a lingering trail) will have you envision a carefree life, spending your trust fund on designer handbags and French pastries á la Blair Waldorf.
+It's sophisticated, luxurious, and elegant.

 Fragrance Family: Floral woody